 Cpl.
 Harry Alfred King

-up at 507 Quincy Street in Maywood.
-He was a
+at 507 Quincy Street in Maywood.
+He was a graduate of Garfield

 In September of 1940, Harry enlisted in the Illinois National Guard as a member of the 33rd Tank Company from Maywood, Illinois.
 He like many other men wanted to fulfill his military obligation.
 On November 20, 1940, Harry, along with the other members of his company, was called to federal service when his company was federalized.
 During his training at Fort Knox, Kentucky, he was trained as either a motorcycle messenger or in motorcycle reconnaissance.